digitalcytometry/ecotyper/README.md

 These packages, together with the other resources pre-stored in the EcoTyper folder, allow users to:

 -   perform the recovery of previously defined cell states and ecotypes in their own bulk RNA-seq, microarray and scRNA-seq data (Tutorials 1 and 2).
--   perform cell state and ecotype discovery in scRNA-seq and pre-sorted data (Tutorials 5 and 6).
+-   perform cell state and ecotype discovery in scRNA-seq and pre-sorted cell type-specific profiles (Tutorials 5 and 6).

 Besides these pacakges, the additional resources described in the next section are needed for analyses described in Tutorials 3 and 4.